Animal Welfare Rules

 • Show cats in a safe, clean, and comfortable environment.

-• Be free of collars, harnesses, or accessories that could cause harm.
+• avoid collars, harnesses, or accessories that could cause harm;

-• Avoid showing kittens with eyes closed (indicating under 2 weeks old).
+• not depict kittens with eyes closed (indicating extreme youth);

-• Never depict animals in distress or unsafe conditions.
+• never show animals in distress or unsafe conditions.

 8. Buyer & Adopter Advice

-For guidance, visit our Adopting / Buying Advice page.
+For guidance, please visit our Adopting or Buying Advice.

 9. Reporting Concerns

-If you suspect an ad breaches welfare law or Cats.ie rules:
+If you believe a listing breaches animal welfare law or Cats.ie rules:

-• Or email privacy@cats.ie with details (include screenshots if possible).
+• email privacy@cats.ie with details (include screenshots if possible).

 Reports are reviewed promptly and confidentially.